Beauty by Design: Ferian

 Designer Leonie Branston shares the story behind her handmade designsRead more

 She kickstarted her career creating textiles and experimental showpieces for Alexander McQueen, Hussein Chalayan and Bella Freud in the early ’90s, but Ferian founder Leonie Branston’s own jewellery line takes inspiration from earlier eras.
-Launched in 2017, Ferian reframes Wedgewood cameos in relevant, modern pieces.
+Launched in 2007, Ferian has since revived rare vintage Wedgewood cameos to create a collection of limited edition signet rings - each one a timeless heirloom piece crafted using metals from 80% recycled sources.
 Talking from her North London studio, Branston fills us in on her quest to transform and elevate styles from the past.

 Why jewellery design?